DOE-COMMS/Q-POP-Modules/_sources/examples.md

-# Input
+# Examples

-## Input file
+## Example Input file
-The program is currently solving for a rectangular VO2 device, supplied with a direct voltage through a series resistor.
+This example simulates a rectangular VO<sub>2</sub> device, supplied with a direct voltage through a series resistor.
 The input file is written in xml form.
 Below is an example of the input file.
 ```xml
 <?xml version="1.0"?>
 <input>